French Toast Casserole

 - Vanilla.
 A flavor enhancer that is necessary for that classic French toast taste we crave.

 - Cinnamon.
-A must for French toast.
+A must!
 It adds that perfect spiciness that pairs so well with all of the other delicious flavors.

 - Flour.
 All-purpose flour works great to create the sweet crumb topping.